 The concept of removing reactant or product sometimes involves physically removing the material.
 An example of this is a gaseous product escaping a mixture.
-More common for solutions and complex mixtures is the case that this effect is achieved by adding another reagent, one that specifically reacts to remove a particular reactant or product.
-Some examples of this today include the addition of HCl, an acid source of $H_3O^+$ and EDTA4-.
-EDTA4- is an aggressive binder of metals ions like Mg2+ and Ca2+.
-It is commonly added to soap to combat problems with hard water that reduce a soap's effectiveness.
-It is also added to test-tubes used to collect blood samples to reduce the amount of free Ca2+(aq), an ion that triggers blood coagulation and would otherwise cause the blood sample to clump together in the tube.
+More common for solutions and complex mixtures, this effect is achieved by adding another reagent, one that specifically reacts to remove a particular reactant or product.
+Some examples of this today include the addition of HCl (a source of $H_3O^+$ ) and EDTA4- (which binds to metals ions like Mg2+ and Ca2+).
+EDTA4- is commonly added to soap to combat problems with hard water that decrease the effectiveness of the soap.
+It is also added to test tubes used to collect blood samples to reduce the amount of free Ca2+(aq), an ion that triggers blood coagulation and would otherwise cause the blood sample to clump together in the tube.